[Exclusive] EU leaders to raise alarm on eastern 'destabilisation'

 The joint communiqué was to "acknowledge the European aspirations", of Georgia, Moldova, and Ukraine, which want to join the EU.

-Leaders also planned to "reaffirm the sovereign right of each partner to choose the level of ambition [...] to which it aspires in its relations with the European Union", after years of Russian efforts to stymie closer ties between the EU and the former Soviet republics, including by military force.
+Leaders also planned to "reaffirm the sovereign right of each partner to choose the level of ambition ... to which it aspires in its relations with the European Union", after years of Russian efforts to stymie closer ties between the EU and the former Soviet republics.

-But amid the hard-power threats to regional stability, the summit was to underline the EU's purely soft-power role.
+Amid the hard-power threats to regional stability, the summit was to underline the EU's soft-power role.

+The EU has never promised to take in Georgia, Moldova, Ukraine the way it promised enlargement to Western Balkan states.

+But it has signed "deep" free-trade accords and visa-free travel deals with all three.

 "We stress that this is a constructive partnership, which is not directed against anyone," the draft statement said.